Dundee Law School

 The Dundee Law School is the law school of the University of Dundee in Scotland.
 It provides undergraduate and postgraduate teaching in Scots and English law, permitting students to qualify into all three United Kingdom legal jurisdictions.
-The law school traces its roots to the University of St. Andrews, and has placed in the top 15 law schools in the UK on the University League Tables.
-The school is based in the Scrymgeour Building—named for Henry Scrymgeour, a 16th-century legal philosopher from Dundee—while the Law Library is based in the libraries building, both on the university's main campus.
+The law school traces its roots to the University of St. Andrews, and is based in the Scrymgeour Building—named for Henry Scrymgeour, a 16th-century legal philosopher from Dundee—while the Law Library is based in the libraries building, both on the university's main campus.
 The Law School is part of the wider School of Social Sciences, Humanities and Law at Dundee.

+The Times and The Sunday Times ranked Dundee 8th in the UK for Law in their 2027 league table.
+The Guardians University Guide 2027 ranked Dundee Law School 1st in Scotland and 9th in the UK.